-Draft SOP developed as basis for the

-simulation exercise (s)

-Output Indicator 3.1d

-of SOPs (Country-specific and Regional), inclusive of gender and protection concerns, available and disseminated for National Governments in the IGAD region SOPs 0 At least 3

-List activities under Output ut 3.1 l 1 •

-• examples from law, policies, practices and tools s on admission and stay in disa aster contexts and prepare and design a tailor ed training/workshop for

-IGAD member countries. , 0, 1

-3.1.2 Conduct trainings ar nd organize workshops on admission and stay a and on drafting of Standard O perating Proce edures (SOP) in disaster context S.

-3.1.3 Support drafting, co nsultation and validation of SOPs at the nation al and regional level (Regiona l Consultation)

-Output 3.2 Output Indicator Participant lists, Project 0 At least 30 participants from Stakeholders who

-Standard Operating 3.2a report two countries participate in

-Procedures (SOPs) on # of people participated in simulation simulation exercise

-admission and stay exercise, disaggregated by gender, age, support the SOP

-have been put to agency, type creation

-practice and tested in Output Indicator Participant lists, Project 0 At least 7 agencies/entities

-simulation exercises 3.2b report from each country

-of agencies/institutions from each

-country participated in simulation exercise

-Output Indicator Simulation exercise report No Yes

-3.2c

-Policy recommendations on gap areas and

-areas for improvement to prepare for

-cross-border disaster- displacement

-List activities under Output ut 3.2

-3.2.1 Conduct 2 simulatio

-pment and dissemination of policy recommen

-3.2.3 Technical support of ffered and provided upon requests for instituti onal and policy development for IGAD Mem ber Countries (National and loc al level)

-Outcome 4 Outcome Indicator Questionnaire 0 50% National stakeholders

-have willingness to

-Migrants affected by 4a

-4a % of beneficiaries reporting that the Evaluation report support protection for
+3.1d of SOPs (Country-specific and Regional), inclusive of gender and protection concerns, available and disseminated for National Governments in the IGAD region List activities under Outp 0 examples from law, policies, practices and tool s on admission and stay in dis aster contexts and prepare and design a tailor edtraining/workshonfor IGAD member countries. examples in on haw, policies, practices and coor s on dumission and stay in dis uster contexts and prepare and design a tanoi e a a anning/ workshop for nd organize workshops on admission and stay and on drafting of Standard (perating Proc edures (SOD) in disaster context ·c . onsultation and validation of SOPs at the nation • Output 3.2 Output Indicator Participant lists, Project At least 30 participants from Stakeholders who Standard Operating 3.2a report Ŭ two countries participate in Procedures (SOPs) on # of people participated in simulation report simulation exercise admission and stay exercise, disaggregated by gender, age, support the SOP have been put to agency, type creation practice and tested in Output Indicator Participant lists, Project 0 At least 7 agencies/entities creation simulation exercises 3.2b report Ŭ from each country of agencies/institutions from each in onlice dell'e o diller y country participated in simulation exercise Output Indicator Simulation exercise report No Yes 3.2c 100 Policy recommendations on gap areas and areas for improvement to prepare for cross-border disaster- displacement List activities under Outp 3.2.1 Conduct 2 simulation opment and dissemination of policy recommer ndations for improvement reg arding gap are as and preparedness capacity. ffered and provided upon requests for institut cal level) Outcome 4 Outcome Indicator Questionnaire 0 50% National stakeholders Migrants affected by 4a have willingness to the adverse impacts of % of beneficiaries reporting that the Evaluation report support protection for disasters and climate information campaigns influenced their evaluation report all people on the move change in the IGAD an people of the move region have enhanced migration decisions, disaggregated by gender, age

-change in the IGAD region have enhanced pathways for regular migration and access to protection services in accordance with international, regional and domestic law migration decisions, disaggregated by gender, age Outcome Indicator 4b % of key stakeholders who demonstrate understanding of the interrelationship between protection and displacement, disaggregated by gender, age, agency Questionnaire Evaluation report 0 75% Migrants choose to utilize their knowledge to choose regular migration pathways Output 4.1 Migrants and affected communities have improved knowledge about their rights and Output Indicator 4.1a # of campaigns implemented, disaggregated by type of a campaign Project reports 0 3 campaigns (as direct delivery of the project + spontaneous campaigns by PUNOs & local partners using the materials) Stakeholder continue to cascade information to others obligations under national laws and procedures including available forms of protection Output Indicator 4.1b # of people reached through campaigns, disaggregated by gender, age and type of a campaign Project reports 0 Number of direct beneficiaries reach 300- indirect beneficiaries - extended audience on a 1 to 5 basis - 1500.
-Sensitization materials in local languages Mixed types of campaigns and channels (radio, affiche, brochures)
+Output 4.1Output IndicatorProjectreports03 campaigns (as directStakeholdercontinueMigrants and affected communities have improved knowlede4.1a pathways for regular migration and access to protection services in accordance with international, regional and domestic lawOutcome Indicator 4b % of key stakeholders who demonstrate understanding of the interrelationship between protection and displacement, disaggregated by gender, age, agencyQuestionnaire Evaluation report075%Migrants choose to utilize their knowledge to choose regular migration pathways pathways for regular migration and access to protection services in accordance with international, regional and domestic law Outcome Indicator 4b % of key stakeholders who demonstrate understanding of the interrelationship between protection and displacement, disaggregated by gender, age, agency Questionnaire Evaluation report 0 75% Migrants choose to utilize their knowledge to choose regular migration pathways national laws and procedures including available forms of protection4.1bbeneficiaries reach 300- indirect beneficiaries - extended audience on a 1 to 5 basis - 1500.
+Sensitization materials in local languages Mixed types of campaigns and channels (radio, affiche, Migrants and affected communities have improved knowledge 4.1a # of campaigns implemented, Project reports 0 delivery of the project + spontaneous campaigns by PUNOs & local partners to cascade information List activities under Output 4.1 national laws and procedures including available forms of protection 4.1b # of people reached through campaigns, disaggregated by gender, age and type of a campaign Project reports 0 beneficiaries reach 300- indirect beneficiaries - extended audience on a 1 to 5 basis - 1500.
+Sensitization materials in local languages Mixed types of campaigns and channels (radio, affiche,